 Naoussa port

-After a healthy breakfast at your accommodation, you'll head to the sandy beach of Molos.
+Start today with some sun and sea at the sandy beach of Molos.
 Lounge on the shore or visit the neighboring St. Anthony's Monastery with a walk or drive.
 The hiking trail also takes you through the ruins of a former Venetian castle before you reach the top, where you'll find the double-domed monastery and scenic views of both Paros and neighboring Naxos.

-In the afternoon, try some fresh local cuisine at a remote traditional village like Lefkes or head into the chic town of Naoussa.
-Its whitewashed cobblestone streets are home to a myriad of tiny shops, cafes, and bars and clubs that attract partiers all summer long.
+In the afternoon, try some fresh local cuisine at a remote traditional village like Lefkes or head into the chic town of Naousa.
+Its whitewashed cobblestone streets are home to plenty of tiny shops, cafés, bars, and clubs that attract partiers all summer long.

 Beachgoers at Kolymbithres

 Begin your day with a relaxing breakfast before you hit the sea air and golden sands of popular Kolymbithres beach.
-The beach umbrellas are accented by towering granite rocks, resembling natural sculptures.
-Take in the sea breeze or take a coastal walk past the area's attractions.
-You'll spot antique chapels, island vines, and rustic farmhouses on your way to the hillside ruins of the Mycenean Acropolis, dating back to the 13th century BC, and the Monastery of St. John.
-You could also take a scenic day cruise that encircles the island.
+You'll find rows of colorful beach umbrellas accented by towering granite rocks, carved by the waves into natural sculptures.
+Go for a swim in the calm, shallow waters, or set off on a scenic coastal walk, spotting antique chapels, island vines, and rustic farmhouses on your way to the hillside ruins of the Mycenaean Acropolis, dating back to the 13th century BCE.
+If you're keen to get out on the water, you could also take a scenic day cruise that encircles the island.

 Stick with the al fresco theme for dinner and eat on the beach, or take your pick of the traditional tavernas along the main strip of town.
 Listen for the ones that have live music if you're in the mood for both dinner and a bit of a show.